learn-co-curriculum/aws-completing-assignments/README.md

   but it will be up to you to design and create your own app.
 These will eventually become the projects you showcase to potential employers!
 You will submit your projects in Canvas by submitting a link to your GitHub repo.
-- **Blog Submissions:** Blogs are a required part of our Software Engineering courses.
-They help to develop your online presence and are a great way to reinforce the concepts you learn.
-You'll write your blog posts on a different platform, but submit links to them in Canvas.

-## Submitting Projects and Blogs
+## Submitting Projects

-For both portfolio projects and blog posts, you'll need to manually submit a link to your work on Canvas.
+For portfolio projects, you'll need to manually submit a link to your work on Canvas.
 While viewing the assignment, you should see a **Submit Assignment** button in the upper-right section of the page.